The Crash Course on Emotions We All Missed in Kindergarten

 The Heart Types (2, 3, 4): Shame Shapeshifters

-Heart types are supposedly the “emotional ones,” but they’re actually the worst at processing shame.
-They deny their own needs (2s), postpone feelings for productivity (3s), or get so lost in emotional intensity they miss the actual message (4s).
+Heart types get labeled the “emotional ones,” but they’re actually the worst at processing shame.
+They deny their own needs (2s), postpone feelings for productivity (3s), or drown in emotional intensity and miss the actual signal (4s).

 The childhood message they missed: Shame points to where you’re out of alignment, not who you are.